LeoonLiang/nuxt2.0-quasar1.0/README.md

 - [x] Support for SSR (Server-Side Rendering), as well as support for related “$q” functionality
 - [x] Support for mobile, class
 - [x] Support for SASS.
+- [] Support icon（Some components use icon by default）.

 Helpful?
 Star!!!